-Scl nool: In fraction eduction A. Canoe not built within current academic year; cannot race due to design (Circle those that apply) No Final Product Points or safety issues, or cannot complete preliminary sprint and endurance events В. Reinforcement thickness exceeds 50% of canoe thickness No Final Pro duct Points C. No Final Pro D. Use of more than 3 concrete mixtures No Final Pro E. Use of prohibited materials No Final Pro duct Points F. Flotation not within 3 ft of bow and/or stern or flotation not encased in concrete (prior to flotation test at ASCE Student Symposium) 10 Units Non-compliant or non-approved concrete, admixtures, or finishing materials 15 Units H. Canoe does not meet dimensional constraints 15 Units I. Reinforcement does not meet Percent Open Area requirements 15 Units Soc ciety-wide Only J. Reported concrete oven dry unit weight compared to measured unit weight 0-5 Units Units K. Reported weight of canoe not within ±10 lbs. of the measured weight 15 Units L. School granted permission to repair /reconstruct canoe 2 5 / 50 Units Flo tation Test: PASS / FAIL 50 Units Ple Total Deductions (Final Product Protasse provide information on the infraction(s) being applied: :otype) Units ams shall have until (day/time) to either agree with the peal the decision and provide supportive documentation. infractions liste ed above or to We agree with the infractions and deductions applied to the Project Proposal We wish to appeal the following infractions (circle those that apply): Α B C D E F G H I J K L Tea am Captain Team Captain Up on review of the Appeal Form (and any supportive documentation) provided by th e team captain: The deductions originally determined by the judges shall stand.
-The deductions for the following infractions shall be rescinded (circle those that a oply): Α B C D E F G H I J K L The total deduction for the Final Product Prototype is Points.
+Infraction D eduction (Circle the ose that apply) A. Canoe not built within current academic year; cannot race due to design No Final Pro duct Points or safety issues, or cannot complete preliminary sprint and endurance events B. Reinforcement thickness exceeds 50% of canoe thickness No Final Pro C. Use of Bondo®, epoxy, or similar materials for construction or repairs No Final Pro D. Use of more than 3 concrete mixtures No Final Pro E. Use of prohibited materials No Final Pro duct Points F. Flotation not within 3 ft of bow and/or stern or flotation not encased in 10 Units concrete (prior to flotation test at ASCE Student Symposium) materials 10 Units 15 Units G. Non-compliant or non-approved concrete materials, admixtures, or finishing H. Canoe does not meet dimensional constraints IIIateriais 15 Units I. Reinforcement does not meet Percent Open Area requirements 15 Units J. Product display does not include all required display components (7.3.3) 5 Units 3.
+Froduct display does not include all required display components (7.5.5) 3 Offics Society-wide Only K. Reported concrete oven dry unit weight compared to measured unit weight 0-5 Units Units L. Reported weight of canoe not within ±10 lbs. of the measured weight 15 Units M. School granted permission to repair /reconstruct canoe 2 25 / 50 Units Flotation Test: PASS / FAIL 50 Units Please provide information on the infraction(s) being applied: Teams shall have until (day/time) to either agree wit appeal the decision and provide supportive documentation. h the infractions liste ed above or to □ We agree with the infractions and deductions applied to the Project Proposal □ We wish to appeal the following infractions (circle those that apply): A B C D E F G H I J K L M Team Captain Team Captain Upon review of the Appeal Form (and any supportive documentation) provided by y the team captain: The deductions originally determined by the judges shall stand.
+The deductions for the following infractions shall be rescinded (circle those the following infraction). at apply): A B C D E F G H I J K L M The total deduction for the Final Product Proto otype is Poin ts.
 Head J udge